Glossary Terms

 REIT

-Modeled after mutual funds, a REIT (real estate investment trust) is a company that owns, operates or finances income-producing real estate.
-They allow individual investors to buy shares in commercial real estate ...
+A REIT (real estate investment trust) is a company that owns, operates or finances income-producing real estate. (removed "modeled after mutual funds") -

 Retail